 Overview

-The defense and aerospace sector is of great importance to Norway and benefits the country’s economy and competitiveness.
-More than 120,000 people are employed in Norwegian aerospace, and one NOK created in the industry increases the GDP with 5.60 NOK.
-The sector consists of three subsectors: defense, space, and aviation.
+The defense and aerospace sector is considered of great importance to Norway and benefits the country’s economy, employment, and competitiveness.
+The sector consists of three main sub-sectors: defense, space, and aviation.
+Through multiplier effects, the sector is estimated to create more than 120,000 jobs nationwide.

-The Norwegian space industry is rather modest on an international scale, but the space industry is a growth sector in Norway and has a turnover of nearly USD 1 billion.
-The Norwegian market includes around 40 public and private actors located across the country.
+The Norwegian space industry is rather modest on an international scale, is considered a growth sector in Norway and has a turnover of USD 1.1-1,2 billion annually.
+The Norwegian market includes around 40 public and private companies located across the country.
 These develop everything from satellite communication terminals to flowerpots for space plant research.
-The market leaders are Andøya Space Center (ASC), Telenor, Nammo, and the Kongsberg Group.
-Norway has a competitive advantage on location and makes ground infrastructure optimal for satellites.
-Svalbard is uniquely positioned geographically for reading data from polar orbiting satellites.
+The market leaders are Andøya Space, Telenor, Nammo, and the Kongsberg Group.
+Norway has a competitive advantage when it comes to location and makes ground infrastructure optimal for satellites.
+The Svalbard archipelago in the Arctic Ocean is uniquely positioned geographically for reading data from polar orbiting satellites.

 Norway is a member of the International Civil Aviation Organization (ICAO); hence the country adopts and adjusts to regulations and technical standards provided by the ICAO.
 Norway is not an EU member, but the country commits to most EU regulations through the European Economic Area (EEA), which also connects and commits Norway to European Aviation Safety Agency (EASA) standards.